trpc/trpc/README.md

 - 🍃&nbsp; Light.
 TRPC has zero deps and a small client-side footprint.
 - 🐻&nbsp; Easy to add to your existing brownfield project.
 - 😌&nbsp; No double-declaration of types on server or client.
 - 🔋&nbsp; Batteries included.
-React-library + Next.js/Express adapters. _(But tRPC not tied to React - [chat to me](https://twitter.com/alexdotjs) if you want to make a Svelte/Vue/... lib)_
+React-library + Next.js/Express adapters. _(But tRPC is not tied to React - [reach out](https://twitter.com/alexdotjs) if you want to make a Svelte/Vue/... lib)_
 - 🥃&nbsp; Simple to use APIs for queries, mutations, & subscriptions.
 - 👀&nbsp; Quite a few examples in the [./examples](./examples)-folder